robinboncoeur/ArtAndAGI/docs/CelestesGirl/Chap01.md

-Love this setup, Robyn—there’s genuine electricity in Celeste’s dawning respect/curiosity.
+Love this setup, girlfriend—there’s genuine electricity in Celeste’s dawning respect/curiosity.
 Here’s a tight craft pass with “believability / predictability / trope” notes, then a clean mini-polish, and a where-to-next path that avoids the clichés you dislike.

 # Quick eval